-Praised for his "clean, incisive clarinet playing" (American Record Guide), for having "evoked sounds of nature, help[ing to] anchor the piece in place” (New York Times), and as a player of great "emotion, skill, and intensity" (Sioux City Journal) who "played with reverence" (New York Sun), Benjamin Baron enjoys a diverse career based in New York City.
-Highlights have included performances with the American Symphony Orchestra, New York Pops, American Composers Orchestra, American Ballet Theater Orchestra, New Jersey Symphony Orchestra, Brussels Philharmonic, and a European tour with the London Winds.
+Praised for his "clean, incisive clarinet playing" (American Record Guide), for having "evoked sounds of nature, helped anchor the piece in place” (New York Times), and as a player of great "emotion, skill, and intensity" (Sioux City Journal) who "played with reverence" (New York Sun), Benjamin Baron enjoys a diverse career based in New York City.
+Highlights include performances with the American Symphony Orchestra, New York Pops, American Composers Orchestra, American Ballet Theater Orchestra, New Jersey Symphony Orchestra, Brussels Philharmonic, and a European tour with the London Winds.